Over a shaky mobile phone connection, the voice of a brother Yusuf had not seen in years is heard from across the Syrian border.

 The trader charged a small fee, sent a WhatsApp message with a name and amount, and the money was ready to collect.
 The next morning, Yusuf’s brother set off on a motorcycle to Raqqa, collecting a handful of bills.

 “It’s dangerous going there, but that is the only way,” Yusuf said.

-It's a kind of solution.
-If someone can't transfer the money, my friend [in Syria] starts thinking, 'I have a family, a child.'
-He starts thinking, 'Where can I earn the money?'
+starts thinking, ‘I have a family, a child.’
+He starts thinking, ‘Where can I earn the money?'”]

 When Syria’s uprising began in 2011, banks shut down branches in areas hostile to the regime – proof of the “close-knit link” between the financial sector and the regime, said Rashad al-Kattan, a political and security risk analyst with the Centre for Syrian Studies at the University of St. Andrews.